 XMAG P&L Curve

-Large Cap Ex-Mag 7 ETF (XMAG) operates in the Financial Services sector, specifically the Asset Management industry, with a market capitalization near $47.6M, listed on NASDAQ, carrying a beta of 0.82 to the broader market.
-The Defiance Large Cap ex-Magnificent Seven ETF (the “Fund”) seeks to track the performance, before fees and expenses, of the BITA US 500 ex-Magnificent 7 Index (the “Index”). public since 2024-10-23.
+Large Cap Ex-Mag 7 ETF (XMAG) operates in the Financial Services sector, specifically the Asset Management - Global industry, with a market capitalization near $178.6M, listed on NASDAQ, carrying a beta of 0.80 to the broader market.
+The Defiance Large Cap ex-Magnificent Seven ETF endeavors to replicate the investment outcomes of the BITA US 500 ex-Magnificent 7 Index, exclusive of any fees and expenditures. public since 2024-10-23.

 A profit/loss curve charts the theoretical gain or loss of an options position across a range of underlying prices.
 It helps traders visualize risk, identify breakeven points, and compare strategies before committing capital.